 - 3) all brain and other central nervous system neoplasms, whether benign or malignant, are included.

-Qualifying Terms that Constitute a Diagnosis of Cancer (Reportable)
+Ambiguous Terms that Constitute a Diagnosis of Cancer (Reportable):

-Qualifying Terms that Do Not Constitute a Diagnosis of Cancer (Not Reportable)
+Ambiguous Terms that Do Not Constitute a Diagnosis of Cancer

 All types of pathology reports must be reviewed to select those containing a diagnosis of a reportable cancer.
 This includes laboratory reports of: